Alif-001/Assignment-10/README.md

 ## About us

-                    We use the latest technology and equipment that helps treat patients effectively and efficiently.We meet the needs of patients by offering specialty services that go far beyond primary care.These programs seek to improve the health care of people through various discoveries.Healthcare is a team effort.
+- We use the latest technology and equipment that helps treat patients effectively and efficiently.

+- We meet the needs of patients by offering specialty services that go far beyond primary care.

+- These programs seek to improve the health care of people through various discoveries.

+- Healthcare is a team effort.
 Each healthcare provider is like a member of the team with a special role.

+* We care for the growing needs of our community.

 ### Tool used to create this web site